-Nautilus' work on Water and Green Growth policy framework and best practices around the world was presented and discussed at the 7th World Water Forum in Daegu-Gyeongbak, Republic of Korea in April 2015.
-International support was mobilized at the Forum so that key messages will be transferred across borders and more countries will approach water resources management in ways that contribute to sustainable economic growth, environmental protection and socially-inclusive development.
-Nautilus also assisted the clients in preparing the final report that was launched at the event and is now available.
-Read more about the project…
+Nautilus' work on Water and Green Growth policy framework and best practices around the world was presented and discussed at the 7th World Water Forum in the Republic of Korea in 2015.
+International support was mobilized at the Forum with key messages about how countries can approach water resources management in ways that contribute to 1) sustainable economic growth, 2) environmental protection and 3) socially-inclusive development.
+The final report, which Nautilus assisted in preparing, was launched at the Forum.

 Building Better, Building Smarter: Opportunities for Design and Development was published in early 2013 by the AIANY's Post-Sandy Initiative, a collaborative organized to address the impacts of the storm and effects of future climate change on NYC.
 As part of this effort Nautilus' President, Bonnie A. Harken, AIA & APA co-chaired a multi-disciplinary working group on waterfront issues.

 The world's great rivers − large, productive waterways that sustain many nations with food, water, and energy − are increasingly at risk under the weight of competing uses, pollution, population growth, and climate change.
-Nautilus helped coordinate Great Rivers Partnership's Business Plan for 2013-2017, which will support partnerships with multiple stakeholders at the level of each individual river basin, exchange best science and successful results across basins, and scale up impacts by engaging a global network to influence major public and private policy and investment decisions.
-Read more about the project…
+Nautilus helped coordinate Great Rivers Partnership's Business Plan for 2013-2017, which supports partnerships with multiple stakeholders at the level of each individual river basin, exchanging best science and successful results across basins, and scaling up impacts by engaging a global network to influence major public and private policy and investment decisions.

-Exciting cross-cultural concepts for the redevelopment of port areas were captured in the Brooklyn-Rotterdam Waterfront Exchange News, a newspaper designed and edited by Nautilus with 17 articles by a variety of Dutch and US authors on topics ranging from how to combine green tech research & development with renewable energy industries, to linking blue & green environmental networks and creating a climate-resilient community.
-These articles explore ideas generated at the Brooklyn-Rotterdam Waterfront Exchange's workshop in New York City in Spring 2010.
+Exciting cross-cultural concepts for the redevelopment of port areas were captured in the Brooklyn-Rotterdam Waterfront Exchange News, a newspaper designed and edited by Nautilus with 17 articles by a variety of Dutch and US authors on topics ranging from how to combine green tech research & development with renewable energy industries, to linking blue and green environmental networks and creating a climate-resilient community.
+These articles explore ideas generated at the Brooklyn-Rotterdam Waterfront Exchange's workshop in New York City in Spring 2010 .

 Idling at Zero, an article about politics and planning at the WTC site, features a quote from Bonnie Harken on her work on transportation systems and commuters at Ground Zero.